MPHimperial/mphimperial.github.io/index.md

 3. Youtube channel with stats instructional videos:
 **[3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw)**

+5. Good online statistics book: The Little Handbook of Statistical Practice by Gerard Dallal.
+You might engage with the basics at the start and the sections on confidence intervals and significance tests (and possibly even linear regression - some of the book goes beyond your G/MPH Statistics module): http://www.jerrydallal.com/LHSP/LHSP.HTM (accessed 1 Aug 2021).https://www.amazon.com/dp/B00847SM6A

-4. A great way to learn R and Statistics simultaneously.
+6. A great way to learn R and Statistics simultaneously.
 This course covers the whole of your MPH Statistics module fairly comprehensively, so you could optionally engage with the start of it:
 **[Biostatistics in Public Health: Coursera](https://www.coursera.org/specializations/biostatistics-public-health)**

-5. This course teaches statistics as applied in R. Your G/MPH Statistics module covers exploratory data analysis, statistical inference, statistical hypothesis testing and linear regression (plus logistic and Cox regression).
+7. This course teaches statistics as applied in R. Your G/MPH Statistics module covers exploratory data analysis, statistical inference, statistical hypothesis testing and linear regression (plus logistic and Cox regression).
 Please IGNORE Bayesian modules, which are not useful for your MPH qualification.
 **[Statistics with R](https://www.coursera.org/specializations/statistics)**